selmanbey/frogger_clone/README.md

 *this game is a udacity nanodegree project*

 # gameplay
-select your character and try to collect as many gems as possible avoid getting eaten by giant bugs each collected gem ups your level a point getting eaten by a bug resets your level
+select your character and try to collect as many gems as possible <br>
+avoid getting eaten by giant bugs <br>
+each collected gem ups your level a point <br>
+getting eaten by a bug resets your level <br>

 # code dependencies